 - ensuring funds necessary for efficient performance of tasks and systematic increase of skills and qualifications by employees of the above-mentioned units.

 The assessment of individual areas of the Bank’s operations is carried out in a systematic and organized manner.
 Suggestions and recommendations issued under the audit are aimed at eliminating identified gaps and increasing the quality and effectiveness of the functioning of the Bank.
-Information on irregularities, assessment results and other material issues identified by individual elements of the internal control system are presented in periodic reports for the Management Board of PKO Bank Polski S.A., the Supervisory Board Audit Committee of PKO Bank Polski S.A., or the Supervisory Board of PKO Bank Polski S.A.
+Information on irregularities, assessment results and other material issues identified by individual elements of the internal control system are presented in periodic reports for the Management Board of PKO Bank Polski, the Supervisory Board of PKO Bank Polski or the Supervisory Board's Audit Committee.

 Other entities of the Bank’s Group have internal control systems adapted to the specific nature of the entities’ operations.
 These entities develop and implement internal regulations defining, in particular, control tasks performed within the framework of the internal control system, and the allocation of responsibility for these tasks.
 The manner of functioning of internal control systems depends on the size and scope of the business of entities making up the Bank’s Group.
 The majority of the entities have separated organizational units or positions that report directly to the Management Board or the Supervisory Board of the particular entity.
 If this is justified by the operating profile of the company and its organizational structure (small entities with a limited scope of business) the internal control functions are performed by the management staff, without structurally separating this function or internal control unit.

-In order to ensure the reliability and correctness of the process of preparing the financial statements, the Bank designed and implemented a number of controls that are embedded in the functions of reporting systems and internal regulations concerning this process.
+In order to ensure the reliability and correctness in the process of preparing financial statements, the Bank designed and implemented a number of controls embedded in the functions of reporting systems and internal regulations concerning this process.
 These controls involve among others things the use of continuous verification and reconciliation of reporting data to the accounting records, sub-ledger accounts and other documents providing the basis for financial statements, and with binding accounting and reporting standards.

 The tasks of the Audit Committee of the Supervisory Board include, among other things, monitoring the financial reporting process including the review of separate and consolidated interim and annual financial statements, with particular emphasis on: